-To identify focused areas for the Partnership's activities, three criteria will be considered:
+To select focused areas of the Partnership's activities, three criteria will be considered by the Innovation Panel and by the Governing Board:

 - (1) the high burden of the disease for patients and/or society due to its severity and/or the number of people affected by it; - (2) the high economic impact of the disease for patients and society; - (3) the transformational nature of the potential results on innovation processes where projects are not focussed on individual disease (e.g. health data analytics).